vidbina/vidbina.github.io/_posts/2013-12-1-perfect-blogging-solution.markdown

  - offers me some metrics

 ## Machinery
-I've ignored [Wordpress][wordpress] and quickly glanced over [Ghost][ghost].
-Already partial to a solution that generates static content... that is not going to change anytime soon.
-I don't see the need for tending databases, maintaining a CMS, setting up authentication chains between applications and datasources, and scrolling through logs of bots all over the globe trying to bruteforce my database and CMS passwords.
+I have ignored [Wordpress][wordpress] and quickly glanced over [Ghost][ghost], because I am already partial to a solution that generates static content, which is not going to change anytime soon.
+I do not see the need for tending databases, maintaining a CMS, setting up authentication chains between applications and datasources, and scrolling through logs containing the addresses of the numerous bots which waste my resources in an effort to bruteforce my passwords.

-I do a lot of coding in Ruby, Python, Javascript and C-ish languages so I guess any solution friendly to these languages will work for me.
+I do a lot of coding in Ruby, Python, Javascript and other C-ish languages so I guess any solution friendly to these languages will work for me.
 Jekyll was too easy to warrant moving on to test other solutions, but nanoc, DocPad and Hyde would probably suffice as well.
 All basically do the same thing (generate static websites) with minute differences.

 ## Design
-I'm not a designer and therefore resorted to articles and papers to find a layout that worked well.
+I'm not a designer and therefore resorted to articles and papers to find a layout that would work well.

 ### Text
 For reading I generally prefer _serif_ fonts.
 The font used in LaTeX or something